Skip to main content

 Each form field can optionally be annotated with additional properties:

-• default: value used if the form field wasn't filled-in.
+• default value is used if the form field wasn't filled-in.
+The value must match the schema of the field.

 For example, a form with an annotated text field can be defined as follows: